-There are 4 distinct areas in your screen :
+There are 4 distinct areas on your screen :

-- The main area is dedicated to the meaningful content of your project.
-Depending on the tool (like Kanban, Timeline, Journal, or Reports), you will see your cards and groups differently.
+- The main area is dedicated to the content of your project.
+Depending on the tool (e.g. Kanban, Timeline, Journal, or Reports), you will see your cards and groups differently.

-- The top bar can be used to change the way you are visualizing the data:
+- The top bar is used to change the way you view data.
+You can:

-- change tool (like Kanban, Timeline, Journal, or Reports)
+- change the tool (e.g. Kanban, Timeline, Journal, or Reports)

-- modify the group by and filters for the cards (if available in the selected tool)
+- modify filters or how you group cards (if available in the selected tool)

-- save and activate configured views (a view is saving the current tool, a filter, a group by, and few others options depending on the tool).
+- save and activate configured views (a view saves the current tool, filter, “group by,” and a few others options, depending on the tool).

-- The user corner: Here you can access your account, the notifications center, and a panel called
+- The user corner is where you can access your account, notifications center, and a panel called

-My Taskspanels aggregate all the cards that are assigned to you and not marked as done, from all your projects.
-You will find also a search button that let you search through all cards you’ve access to (in all teams and projects).
+My tasks.
+The panel shows all the cards assigned to you and not marked as done, from all your projects.
+Here you will also find a search button that lets you find all the cards you have access to (across all teams and projects).

-Now that you got a basic understanding of your project workspace, may be you can invite your team or friends to work together.
+Now that you have a basic understanding of your project workspace, perhaps you can invite your team members to work together.

 In an empty project, you will start with an empty Kanban board without any columns or cards.

-We recommend using them to represent different steps in your project’s workflow.
-This makes it easy for everyone to visualize the progress of a project at a glance.
-The simplest ones are To do, Doing, Done.
+We recommend using them to represent different steps in your project workflow.
+This makes it easy for everyone to have an at-a-glance view of the project’s progress.
+The simplest columns are To do, Doing, Done.

-Then you can start to add some cards in your project workflow.
+Then you can start adding cards to your project workflow.

 Add a card at the bottom of a column to create a new card.

-In our case, cards should represent actionnable work items.
+In our case, cards represent actionable work items.